mapequation/hpc/README.md

 number of clusters in each division (>= 2): The number of clusters the cluster with highest divergence will be divided into.
 Default is 2.
 number of attempts: The number of attempts to optimize the cluster assignments.
 Default is 1.
 --skiplines N: Skip N lines in input_partitions.txt before reading data.
 --validate N: The number of partitions N at the end that will be used for validation.
 The first partitions will be used to find clusters.
-Default is 0 validtion partitions.
-input_partitions.txt: Each column corresponds to a partition and each row corresponds to a node id.
+Default is 0 validation partitions. input_partitions.txt: Each column corresponds to a partition and each row corresponds to a node id.
 output_clustering.txt: clusterID partitionID.
+validation_output_clustering.txt: bool (1 if validation partition fits in a cluster and 0 if not, printed in the order of the validation partitions)
 -h: This help.

 Example: